 With over 300 dog-friendly beaches in Cornwall to choose from, there’s plenty of opportunity for them to chase the waves and feel the sand between their paws.
-And you’ll be spoilt for choice for walkies – with hundreds of miles of the south west coast path to explore, as well as walks through ancient woodland, across open moor and around stunning estates of stately homes.
+Plus there are miles and miles of stunning coast path to explore, as well as walks through ancient woodland, across open moor and around stunning estates of stately homes.

 The vast majority of tourist attractions are dog-friendly too and the same goes for the multitude of cosy pubs, restaurants and cafes that North Cornwall is famous for.
 You’ll find three excellent dog-friendly pubs within 2 miles of your cottage, from gorgeous gastro-pubs to friendly Cornish locals.
 The closest is a 25 minute stroll along the lanes – and the landlord is known to be generous with the dog treats!

 Thanks to Cornwall’s outdoors lifestyle, many local business owners are dog owners too.
 As a consequence, when you’re wandering around the local harbours and fishing villages, you’ll find water bowls lining your route.
 And many of the gift shops and galleries will allow you to take your well-behaved dog in with you, so you can have a mooch with your pooch!

 So, leads at the ready, here’s your Ulti-Mutt Guide to Dog-Friendly Holidays in Cornwall…